Helping The Hurt Attorney Blog

 • Investigate Liability.

-• Determining the amount of damages to property or risk of losses, that resulted in the loss of property or injury.
+• Determining the amount of damages to property or risk of losses that resulted in the loss of property or injury.

 • Determining a value for the property damages and injuries that occurred as a result of the accident.

-When dealing with an insurance adjuster, it is important that you understand who they work for, and what type of information you should and should not provide them.
+When dealing with an auto insurance adjuster, it is important that you understand who they work for, and what type of information you should and should not provide them.

 -back to top

-Determining the Value of your Vehicle
+Determining the Value of Your Vehicle

-When an Insurance Adjuster is investigating a claim after a Car Accident, one of the main components they use to determine the value of a claim is the amount of property damage done to the vehicle.Auto accident damages
+When an Insurance Adjuster investigates a claim after an automobile accident, one of the main components they use to determine the value of the claim is the amount of property damage to the vehicle.

 So how do Adjusters determine the Actual Cash Value of your vehicle?